ChewKeanHo/Template/Angular/README.md

 AutomataCI prioritizes the SSR and SSG (pre-rendering) facilities over other modes.
-There is a high chance this project is likely being used to generate JAM stack static website.
+There is a high chance this project is likely being used to generate front-end JAM stack static website.

 ## Setting website Base URL

-To set the Base URL, make sure you update the `baseHref` and `deployUrl` data inside the `angular.json` as follows:
+To set the base URL, update the `baseHref` and `deployUrl` data inside the `angular.json` data file as follows:

 ```
 {